 - Titan – these award-winning tours are filled with detailed itineraries and set to amazing backdrops in some of the world’s best destinations.
 Just check out the solo traveller packages when browsing.

-- Jules Verne – not strictly speaking a single’s tour operator, but they offer a single's supplement on many of their trips to world-class destinations.
-Expect exceptionally planned tours and plenty of other singles along for the ride.
+- Jules Verne – not strictly speaking a singles tour operator, but they offer a singles supplement on many of their trips to world-class destinations.
+So expect exceptionally planned tours and plenty of other singles along for the ride.

-- Ramblers Cruise and Walk Holidays – for those who like to keep things uncomplicated, this holiday company offer stellar walking holidays that make you feel in safe hands from beginning to end.
+- Ramblers Cruise and Walk Holidays – for those who like to keep things uncomplicated, this holiday company offers stellar walking holidays that make you feel safe from beginning to end.
 Plus, you'll get the chance to get a lungful of fresh air and truly get away from it all.